Welcome To Service Dog Laws in Virginia

 Service Dog Laws in Virginia – Registration & Certification

-In fact, federal legitimate service animal registration and certification simply does not exist.
+In fact, federal legitimate service animal registration and certification simply do not exist.
 It is not a thing.

 Buying a piece of paper from the internet does not turn a dog into a service dog.
 Reference: ADA Frequently Asked Questions.